turbot/flowpipe-mod-aws-thrifty/README.md

 Several pipelines have [input variables](https://flowpipe.io/docs/build/mod-variables#input-variables) that can be configured to better match your environment and requirements.

-Each variable has a default defined in it's source file, e.g, `s3/s3.fp` (or `variables.fp` for more generic variables), but these can be overwritten in several ways:
+Each variable has a default defined in its source file, e.g, `s3/s3.fp` (or `variables.fp` for more generic variables), but these can be overwritten in several ways:

 The easiest approach is to setup your vars file, starting with the sample: